Breaking Neural Network Scaling Laws with Modularity

 \subsection{Sample Complexity of Modular Learning}

 Recall in Sec~\ref{monolithic}, modeling a NN as a linear function of its parameters successfully captured its generalization properties.
 We aim to use this model to demonstrate the improved generalization of modular learning.
 For analytical traceability, we restrict our analysis to a \textit{specific} modular setting that captures crucial aspects of many real-world modular learning scenarios.
 In practical settings, modules often handle low-dimensional inputs, such as attention maps in~\citet{andreas2016neural}.
 As such, we assume modules receive projected versions of the task input $x \in \mathbb{R}^m$.
 Our theoretical analysis will assume linear projections, but our method and experiments are also applied to \textit{non-linear} projections.
-Moreover, we assume that the module outputs are summed to produce a final output, a feature of architectures such as Mixture of Experts~\citep{shazeer2017outrageously}.
+Moreover, we assume that the module outputs are summed to produce a final output, a feature of architectures such as Mixture of Experts~\citep{jacobs1991adaptive, shazeer2017outrageously}.
 Specifically, consider a modular NN constructed as a linear combination of \textit{general} NNs (each constituting a module) of low-dimensional projections of the input: